MultiPaper/MultiPaper/README.md

 - When a server reads a chunk, it asks the Master to load the chunk from the region file.
-If another server has ownership of the chunk, the Master will notify the server to load the chunk from that server instead.
+If another server has ownership of the chunk, the Master will notify the server to request the chunk from that server instead, so that it gets the most up-to-date copy.
-- If the chunk has no owner and is loaded, it won't immediately be taken ownership of as it could be an edge chunk that won't get ticked.
 - When the server wants to tick an unowned chunk, it won't, but will instead send a request to the Master to take ownership of it.
 If ownership is granted, the chunk will be ticked on next tick.
 If ownership is denied since another server owns it, the server will keep the chunk in sync with that server.
+- A chunk may be loaded on a server but have no owner if it's outside the simulation distance.
+This is since the chunk won't be ticked by any server.
-- When a server has a chunk loaded into memory, it will be subscribed to any changes made in that chunk.
-That means if any server changes a block within the chunk, it will be updated on all servers subscribed to that chunk.
+- When a server has a chunk loaded into memory, it will subscribe to any changes made within that chunk.
+This means if any server changes a block inside the chunk, it will be updated on all servers subscribed to that chunk.

 ## The use case